EarthObservation/RVT_py/README.md

 ## Installation

-Copy or clone the files to your environment.
-We suggest using an Anaconda environment and Python version 3.6 or higher.
+First install libraries listed below.
+We suggest using an Anaconda environment (easiest gdal installation) and Python 3.6 or higher.
-You'll need libraries (could also work with other versions):
+Required libraries with tested versions (could also work with other versions):

 *   numpy 1.19.2
 *   scipy 1.5.2
 *   gdal 3.0.2

+After you have successfully installed required libraries you can install rvt-py from pypi ([pypi rvt-py](https://pypi.org/project/rvt-py/)):

+`pip install rvt-py`

+Or you can clone the repository ([github rvt_py](https://github.com/EarthObservation/RVT_py)).

 You can use `rvt-py` in Python scripts, Jupyter Notebooks and in ArcGIS Pro.